eerlo/cinema_app/README.md

 # cinema_app

-The web app to get the movies schedules.
+The Ionic Framework(http://ionicframework.com/) mobile app to get the movies schedules.